autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/launch-autoware/vehicle/index.md

     if we define an argument at the top-level launch, it will override the value on lower-level launches.

-We don't have many modification options here, you can disable vehicle_interface launching.
+We don't have many modification options here, but you can disable vehicle_interface launching.
 For example,
 if you want
 to run robot_state_publisher but not `vehicle_interface` you can run autoware with the following command line arguments: